score-json/json/TSF/trustable/no-json-faults/NJF-12.1.md

     Erikhu1: 0.95
 ---

-The service provided by nlohmann/json rejects malformed UTF-8 data.
+The service provided by the nlohmann/json library rejects malformed UTF-8 data.